alexandra-zaharia/alexandra-zaharia.github.io/_posts/2021-11-25-use-cases-for-python-environment-variables.md

 Today's post focuses on environment variables in Python.
 They are one of several possible mechanisms for setting various configuration parameters.
 We can:

 * read environment variables (through [`os.environ`][`os`] or [`dotenv`][]) [this post]
-* have the script accept command-line arguments that influence various options (use [`argparse`][])
+* have the script accept command-line arguments (use [`argparse`][])
 * load configuration settings from a file, such as:
     * a JSON file (use [`json`][])
     * a YAML file (use [`pyyaml`][])
     * a XML file (use [`lxml`][], [`ElementTree`][] or [`minidom`][])
     * an INI file (use [`configparser`][])
-    * your DYI file format (for which you will be rolling your own parser)
+    * your DIY file format (for which you will be rolling your own parser)

 ## What is the best solution?

 The answer is... *it depends*.

 There is no one-size-fits-all solution.
 It depends on what you're trying to achieve and on how the current software architecture looks like.
 If you're working on a command-line tool that must accommodate a plethora of options, chances are you'll be using `argparse`.
-For other types of projects (such as a server or a client), a configuration file might be more handy.
+For other types of projects (such as a server or a client), a configuration file might be more practical.
 Yet in other situations you may also want to consider using environment variables.

-We will be looking in more detail at three such use cases in this post, where environment variables are a good choice.
+We will be looking in more detail at three such use cases in this post, where we will see how environment variables can be a good choice.

 But first, let's get the next point out of the way: